 The doctor who performs your IME exam must be familiar with the VA requirements and standards that apply to your disability.
 The VA depends on information contained in its Disability Benefits Questionnaire (DBQ) to assess Veteran disability claims.
 This form is written to correlate with the VA regulations and help evaluators assess each disability claim.

 The DBQ can be lengthy, and many private doctors may choose not to complete the form due to time constraints or a lack of understanding of the VA claims process.
 It is essential that your IME doctor use the correct forms and fully complete the DBQ or your disability claim may be denied or undervalued.

 At Berry Law, we are skilled at incorporating any new evidence into an appeal, including any relevant documentation from IME physicians who treated your condition at any point.

-Our proactive and thorough approach to the medical evidence has paid off for clients in all types of VA claims, including claims for post-traumatic stress disorder (PTSD).
+When we build a strong legal argument to support your appeal, we focus on evidence that confirms the service connection and elaborates on the symptoms, diagnosis, and disabling effects of your condition.
+Our proactive and thorough approach to IME medical evidence has paid off for clients in all types of VA claims, including claims for post-traumatic stress disorder (PTSD).

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.